deadb0d4/contest/lib/diary.md

 - Scale (even logarithmic scale) big and small numbers, compare them roughly

-- Shrinking by encoding exploits the sparseness of data
+- Enumerating in ascending order exploits the sparseness of data

 - Pivoting divide-and-conquer may decrease complexity

 - Sliding window may become simple yet useful step

-- Distinguish building a solution from dynamics on its existence: once you have information on existence it may be simple to construct one (e.g. greedily)
+- Distinguish building a solution from dynamics on its existence: once you have information on existence it may be simple to construct one (e.g. greedy)

 - Dijkstra and bfs are flexible (multi-source and 0-1 (front\back) bfs)